Lucy-Family-Institute/sbeconomydb/Automated Workflow Documentation.md

 - Open "monthly_updates_control_file.py"
     - Change rscript_location to the location of the R script executable on your system
     - Change donwloads_location to the location of your downloads folder
+    - Change git_bash_location to the git bash executable on your system
-- Open "git_commit.sh" and change the full directory of the sbeconomydb project
+    - Change main_repo_location and shiny_app_location to the local repo for sbeconomydb and shiny-apps

 Monthly Schedulable Tasks